uecker/mri_test/ismrm2021/neural_networks/bart_neural_networks.md

 <!-- #region id="MOUvjvZcO2eT" -->
 ## 1.1 Prepare MNIST Dataset

 Before we can train our network, we convert the MNIST dataset to the BART file format, i.e. the images are stored as complex floats.
 The labels are converted to one-hot encoded \*.cfl file.
-For this step. we provide a short python script, which is run in the next cell.
-For this tutorial, we also extract a smaller dataset based on the first 200 examples from the original MNIST dataset.
+For this step we provide a short python script, which is called in the next cell.
+In this tutorial, we also extract a smaller dataset based on the first 200 examples from the original MNIST dataset.
 We prefix the corresponding data with s*.
 <!-- #endregion -->

 ```bash id="KytWuLnUO2eU" outputId="0d7af311-9163-4c58-cc1d-567e79db32c2" colab={"base_uri": "https://localhost:8080/"}